Chawke family considers next steps as €186m scheme rejected

 Planning board says proposed apartments in Goatstown would result in overbearing form of development

-Goat Bar and Grill site in south Dublin: Development on the 4.6-acre site envisages four blocks ranging from five to eight storeys.
-Photograph: Laura Hutton
+The proposed development on the 4.6-acre site envisages four blocks ranging from five to eight storeys.
+Source: thegoatshd.ie

 Charlie Chawke and his family have not yet decided whether to proceed with efforts to build a contentious €186 million apartment scheme in south Dublin after An Bord Pleanála turned down permission for the development.